v-exec/Perfect-Empathy/README.md

 Originally a physical card game, Perfect Empathy is being developed on web for higher gameplay accessability.

-Currently in development.
-Fully mechanically functional, requires small design rework.
+The game is currently in development.
+It is fully mechanically functional, but requires small design rework.

 More information on the game, including a PDF of the physical game rules, can be found [here](https://v-os.ca/Perfectus%20Empatheia).
 The current online version can be played [here](https://v-exec.github.io/Perfect-Empathy/).